 Musical instruments, since middle age crafted by musicians themselves or by non professional makers, begun to be developed by specialized craftsmen, speeding up the evolution of all families of instruments: every kind of change and alteration was undergone to satisfy musicians’ demands as well as audience taste.
-The Viol was mainly developed in Italy and quickly spreaded all over Europe, being subsequently modified to adapt to each country needs.
+The Viol was mainly developed in Italy and quickly spread all over Europe, being subsequently modified to adapt to each country needs.

-Aestetic of the sound and of the instrument itself was the absolute priority of makers and musicians, as we can understand from the music treatises, but above all, everything had to withstand to the limit marked by the availability of the naked gut strings, as the breakthrough innovation introduced by silver wounded strings in 17th century was very far to be.
+Aestetic of the sound and of the instrument itself was the absolute priority of makers and musicians, as we can understand from the music treatises, but above all, everything had to withstand to the limit marked by the availability of the naked gut strings, as the breakthrough innovation introduced by silver wounded strings in 17th century was yet far to be.

 Soundpost and bassbar?